bleroy/3d-junkyard/Atari130MX/readme.md

 I also moved the Raspberry Pi Pico connection off the board to a separate USB adapter board since not everybody needed it and it added routing complexity.

 It was also a good time to update the stabilizer design.
 For modern caps, there was no reason not to use the better alternative that are Durock v2 stabilizers.
-For vintage caps, I wasn't able to swap left switch stabilizers
+For vintage caps, I wasn't able to swap left switch stabilizers because the way vintage shift keys are built doesn't leave space for 2U Durock v2 stabilizers.

 That's pretty much where we are today.